13 Methods to Blend Colored Pencils

 Use a brush to remove debris or powder build-up from your page.
 Using your hand can cause smears, and blowing on your paper can cause you to inhale particles.

-1. Colored Pencils.
-The easiest method is to apply light layers of your desired colors and overlap as needed to blend.
+Colored Pencils.
+The easiest method is to apply light layers of your desired colors and overlap them as needed to achieve a smooth blend.
 However, you can overapply the color and end up with wax bloom.
 If my color starts getting too thick, I use another method to finish blending.
 Check out this colored pencil comparison.

-3. Prismacolor Blender Pencil.
+Prismacolor Blender Pencil.
 My favorite, but it can discolor lighter colors.
-For the best result, keep sharp and make sure the tip is clean when changing colors.
+For the best results, keep the pencil sharp and ensure the tip is clean when changing colors.

-4. Derwent Blender and Burnisher Pencil Set.
+Derwent Blender and Burnisher Pencil Set.
 I don’t see much difference between the results of blending and burnishing pencils.
 Do you?
-Basically, burnishing is breaking down the tooth of the paper so that no more color can be added.
+Essentially, burnishing is a process that breaks down the tooth of the paper, allowing no more color to be added.
 This can be accidentally done with any pencil – especially on paper with less tooth – so be careful.

-5. Creative Art Materials Caran D’ache Full Colorless Blender - Bright.
+Creative Art Materials Caran D’ache Full Colorless Blender - Bright.
 I didn’t realize I was supposed to sharpen these when I first tried them.
 They work much better sharpened.
 Your regular pencil sharpener will work fine.
-Also, be careful about dropping them.
+Also, be careful not to drop them.
 They are very brittle.

-6. Powder Blender.
+Powder Blender.
 Not my favorite.
-I’ve applied it with disposable eyeshadow sponges, and a Foam Covered Pan Pastels Knife.
-It works okay but leaves a very fine dust residue.
-If you’ve used this method, let me know how you used it and what you thought of the results.
+I’ve applied it with disposable eyeshadow sponges and a foam-covered pan pastel knife.
+It works okay, but leaves a very fine dust residue.
+If you’ve used this method, please let me know how you applied it and what your results were.

 An Example of Dry Blending